 The bill’s titles are written by its sponsor.

 Sponsor.
 Senator for New York.
 Democrat.

 Length: 2 pages

-This bill was introduced on June 16, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 16, 2011, in a previous session of Congress, but it did not receive a vote.

 Jun 16, 2011

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 1214 (112th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.